hergin/CapstoneProjectTemplate/Documentation/Development.md

   - If you recieve an error regarding port 3306, attempt to end task MySQL.exe in Task Manager, restart, and try again.

 - You can stop the container by pressing `Control + C` in the terminal instance where the compose up command was ran.
 Or by stopping it in the Docker Desktop application.
-  - If you are having issues with caching older versions of the code when restarting the Docker container after making changes you can run the command `docker compose up --build --force-reacreate`.
+  - If you are having issues with caching older versions of the code when restarting the Docker container after making changes you can run the command `docker compose up --build --force-recreate`.
 This should rebuild the container and ignore all caches in Docker when the container starts.

 ### Frontend